-Filtron is one of the leaders on the cold brew market, and it has great reviews.
+Filtron is one of the leaders on the cold brew market, and it has excellent reviews.
 You brew a few cups that will last you for weeks.
 Filtron is a smaller device compared to others, and it will brew 50 ounces of concentrated coffee.
-Filtron recommends using 1lb per brew, which gives you a concentrated coffee syrup, that you will need to dilute with water in a 1 to 6 proportion.
+Filtron recommends using 1lb per brew, which gives you a concentrated coffee syrup.
+You will need to dilute the concentrate with water in a 1 to 6 proportion.

-The brewing system is comprised of two recipients, one for the grinds and one for the water.
+The brewing system has two recipients, one for the grinds and one for the water.
 The water container sits on top of the brewing container, which will hold the coffee grinds during brewing.
 There is also a rubber stopper for the brewing container, a filter pad made of felt, and a 50 ounces decanter.
-There is also a grounds guard that sits on top of the coffee, to stop it from floating, and insures a proper saturation with water, for optimum brewing.
+There is also a grounds guard that sits on top of the coffee, to stop it from floating, and ensures a proper water saturation.

 Toddy Cold Brew Coffee Maker

 Toddy is one of the most known cold press brewing systems, is the oldest cold brew system, and most trusted one.
-It is a simple system, made with durable materials, to ensure it a long life.
-The system includes a brewing container, a glass decanter, (56 oz), felt filter pads, paper filter bags, and a rubber stopper for the brewing container.
+It is a simple system, built with durable materials, to ensure it a long life.
+The brewing kit includes:

 Toddy has fewer pieces, which makes the maintenance and operation simpler, Filtron has a couple of pieces more which are supposed to improve brewing experience.
-The design with a grounds guard and the water container are meant to keep the coffee from floating, ensuring faster and complete saturation.
+The design with a grounds guard and the water container are meant to keep the coffee grounds from floating.
+This design ensures faster and complete saturation.

 OXO Good Grips Cold Brew Coffee Maker

 Oxo recommends a 1 to 4 ratio of coffee grounds to water, which is slightly different than the regular recipe.
-With their recipe, using 10 oz of coffee, and 5 cups of water, you will get 3.5 cups of coffee concentrate, that would be diluted with water, or milk and water to obtain around 14 cups of coffee.
+With their recipe, using 10 oz of coffee, and 5 cups of water, you will get 3.5 cups of coffee concentrate.
+You dilute that with water or milk to obtain around 14 cups of coffee.